raghavagps/antifp2/README.md

 ======================================================
-Fine-tuned ESM2 Classifier for Protein Prediction
+AntiFP2 : Antifungal Protein Prediction Model
 ======================================================

 This toolkit uses a fine-tuned ESM2 model to classify protein sequences, with optional integration of BLAST and MERCI motif scanning.
 It provides two standalone prediction scripts: